yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 '''Additional Information'''

-The [:JTAG Cables: JTAG Cables] page addresses issues that may be encountered with the above type of cable when used with the de-bricking utility program.
+The ["JTAG Cables"] page addresses issues that may be encountered with the above type of cable when used with the de-bricking utility program.

 = Getting help =
 Still stuck?
 See [http://openwrt.org/support how to get help and support] for information on where to get further help.